AnneCh/Portfolio_build/LOGS/logsJuly22.md

 This would seem to be the next step : https://mui.com/material-ui/customization/dark-mode/ but I first need to figure out how to apply one theme and really make it work.

+I've tried updating MUI, deleting node_modules, deleting mui and reinstalling it, my theme still does not appear.
+There's just no reason for it not to, and yet...